hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

     besu --network=rinkeby --data-path=/home/data/ blocks export --start-block=100 --end-block=300 --to=/home/exportblock.bin
     ```

-Exports a block or list of blocks from storage to a file in RLP format.
+Exports a block or range of blocks from storage to a file in RLP format.

 If you omit `--start-block`, the start block defaults to 0 (the beginning of the chain), and if you
 omit `--end-block`, the end block defaults to the end of the chain.